Diego Fernández de Córdoba, 1st Marquess of Guadalcázar: Viceroy of Peru

 In Peru, Fernández de Córdoba reformed the fiscal system and stopped the inter-family rivalry that was bloodying the domain, mainly in the fabulous silver city of Potosí, between vicuñas and vascongados.
-In 1624 he fortified Lima against pirate attacks, including those by Jacques l'Hermite, a Dutch merchant, explorer and admiral known for his journey around the globe with the Nassau Fleet (1623–1626) and for his blockade and raid on Callao in 1624 during that same voyage in which he also died.
+In 1624 he fortified Lima against pirate attacks, including those by Jacques l'Hermite, a Flemish merchant, explorer and admiral known for his journey around the globe with the Nassau Fleet (1623–1626) and for his blockade and raid on Callao in 1624 during that same voyage in which he also died.

 In 1629, Viceroy Diego Fernández de Córdoba gave up his charge and returned to Spain, where he died the following year, at Guadalcázar, aged 52.